planetlabs/qgis-planet-plugin/README.rst

   That will copy the code into your QGIS user plugin folder, or create a symlink in it, depending on your OS.

+  **NOTE**: By default, this ``paver`` task installs the plugin to the 'default' QGIS profile.
+However, you can optionally specify a custom plugin path using the `--pluginpath` flag.
+For example:

+    paver install --pluginpath=~/.local/share/QGIS/QGIS3/profiles/custom_profile/python/plugins

-  **NOTE**: This ``paver`` task only installs to the 'default' QGIS profile; so, you will have to ensure that is the active profile in order to see the plugin.
-You will also need to initially activate the plugin inside of the QGIS plugin manager.
+  If you specify a custom `pluginpath`, the plugin will be installed to the specified location.
+Ensure that the specified profile is active in QGIS to see the plugin.
+You will also need to activate the plugin inside the QGIS plugin manager.

 - To package the plugin (*not needed during development*), run